-Conferring to the above mentioned substitutions, Capon's method can be interpreted as measuring the deviation in Eq.
-(61) 325 in a different norm so that Capon's estimator is given by
+Referring to the abovementioned substitutions, Capon's method can be interpreted as measuring the deviation in Eq.
+(61) in a different norm,

-Thus, Capon's method can be regarded as a special case of the least square fit method or more precisely of the weighted least square fit method, where the data and the model are measured and weighted with the inverse data covariance matrix.
+Thus, Capon's method can be regarded as a special case of the least square fit method or more precisely of the weighted least square fit method, whereby the data and the model are measured and weighted with the inverse data covariance matrix.
 This property is useful for the practical application of Capon's method.
 In contrast to the computationally burdensome matrix inversions in Eq.
-(44), the usage of minimization algorithms, such as gradient descent or conjugate gradient method, for solving Eq.
+(44), the usage of minimization algorithms, such as the gradient descent or conjugate gradient method, for solving Eq.
 (63) is more stable and computationally inexpensive.